opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/grok.md

 # grok

-The `Grok` processor takes unstructured data and utilizes pattern matching to structure and extract important keys.
+The `Grok` processor uses pattern matching to structure and extract important keys from unstructured data.

 ## Configuration